-Even if you receive a pre-need eligibility determination for burial in a VA cemetery, and especially if you do not, your loved ones may incur costs for your final arrangements that are not covered.
+Even if you receive a pre-need eligibility determination for burial in a Veterans Administration ("VA") cemetery, and especially if you do not, your loved ones may incur costs for your final arrangements that are not covered.
 Your loved ones can apply for reimbursement of certain expenses from the VA and/or the New York State Division of Veteran Services (NYSDVS).
 There are also financial assistance options available to individuals regardless of the veteran status of the deceased loved one.

-This information is current as of April 2021 and all of it is subject to change.
-If you have questions please contact the VOLS Veterans Initiative at 347-521-5725 or jpenkoff@volsprobono.org.
+This information is current as of July 2022 and all of it is subject to change.
+If you have questions please contact the VOLS Veterans Initiative at 347-521-5725 or jfenton@volsprobono.org.